(This post may contain affiliate links. As an affiliate of Amazon and select brands, I earn from qualifying purchases at no additional cost to you.)

 You’ll need just a couple simple ingredients to make these chocolate chip truffles.
 You probably have most of them in your pantry right now!
 Here’s the line-up.

-- almond butter (I like to make my own – see my recipe here)
+- almond butter (I like to make my own homemade almond butter)

 - coconut flour